SuperpowersCorp/longboye/README.md

   - [ ] BUG: Handle extra indenting for global hiding resolution
   - [ ] Even as is, hiding should be in the as column, but let's just figure out condensing rules instead and let that sort out the rest.
+    - [ ] Condense qualified if there are no qualified
+    - [ ] Condense as column if there are no as
+    - [ ] Line up ops at end up asCol (as is) plus any extra space any hiding's need (if any)

 - [ ] Atomic file swapping
 - [ ] Sub-directory traversal